pbrandt1/rust-tle/README.md

 A tle parser and generator for rust.

+TLE format is really lame and super annoying. i'm just doing this to practice rust.

 Wikipedia's quick article on the [TLE format](https://en.wikipedia.org/wiki/Two-line_element_set#Format)

 For more in-depth info about the fields, visit to [celestrak's guide](https://celestrak.com/columns/v04n03/)